 You have the right to object at any time to our prospective processing of data about you and we will consider your request.
 Please provide us with detail as to your reasoning so that we can assess whether there is a compelling overriding interest in us continuing to process such data or we need to process it in relation to legal claims.

 Where you have provided your consent to us processing your personal data, you can withdraw your consent at any time.

-Cookies: If you no longer want cookies to be stored on your device, you can withdraw your consent at any time (see Cookie Notice) and by adjusting your browser settings, so that your browser refuses all cookies or the cookies from third parties.
+Cookies: If you no longer want cookies to be stored on your device, you can withdraw your consent at any time (see Cookie Notice & Settings) and by adjusting your browser settings, so that your browser refuses all cookies or the cookies from third parties.
 You can also delete the cookies that have already been placed on your device.

 The European Interactive Digital Advertising Alliance website Your Online Choices allows you to install opt-out cookies across different advertising networks.